Philippa Spurway Interior Architect

 Hallway

-The underfloor heating has been completed and installed under the concrete floor in the hall and is waiting for the 80cm x 80cm real local stone floor tiles to be laid on top.
+The underfloor heating has been completed and installed beneath the concrete floor in the hall and is now waiting for the 80 x 80 cm locally sourced stone tiles, to be laid on top.

 7A99B2F2-6374-452F-A1BA-D9456FE899F2_1_105_c